 Can Juno change my Google Ads campaigns?

 No. This connector is for analysis, reporting, and planning.
-Juno can review accessible accounts, performance reports, recommendations, keyword demand, and recent changes, but it does not publish ads, edit budgets, or upload negative keywords.
+Juno can review accessible accounts, performance reports, recommendations, keyword metrics, and recent changes, but it does not publish ads, edit budgets, or upload negative keywords.

 What should I provide before running a report?